xczhou-astro/galaxyGenius/README.md

 if `surveys` are not specified, `postPostprocessing` will be set as False.
 However, for consistency, `PostProcess` class must be initialized, and only data cube files will be saved.

 Currently, throughputs and PSFs of filters for CSST, HST, JWST, Roman and HSC are all uploaded.
-For Euclid, we only upload the throughputs, since the PSF files cannot be found.
-(Nov 30, 2024)
+For Euclid, we only upload the throughputs, since the PSF files cannot be accessed.

 ### Run
 Enter workspace, and create a python file named emulator.py